F34140r/ros-cfh-example/README.md

 RoCKin@Work Refbox Node Example
 ===============================

-This is the repository of the example for the a ros integration for the RoCKIn competition (http://rockinrobotchallenge.eu).
+This is the repository of the example node for the refbox of RoCKIn competition (http://rockinrobotchallenge.eu).

 ## Installation
 To use this node, please install this packages